 How do I clean my end grain board?

 Thanks to the naturally occurring anti bacterial properties of an end grain board, cleaning is a simple task.
-Using a lukewarm, damp, soapy cloth wipe all surfaces of your board clean.
-It is crucial that all sides of the cutting board get the same treatment whether they have been used or not!
+Using a cool to lukewarm, damp, soapy cloth wipe all surfaces of your board clean.
+It is crucial that all sides of the cutting board get the same treatment whether they have been used or not.
 This helps keep the moisture level constant throughout your cutting board and reduces the risk of it cupping or warping.
 Rinse the cloth clean and give your board another wipe using the clean cloth to remove any left over soap residue.
-Dry your cutting board with a dish towel or stand it on edge on your counter top and lean it against the wall to air dry.
+Alternatively, you can quickly run board under cold running water to rinse.
+Dry your cutting board with a dish towel or stand it on edge on your counter top or lean it against the wall to air dry.
 By standing the board up to dry you allow air to flow evenly over both sides of your board, this further ensures an even moisture content throughout the piece.

 I've prepared raw meat on my cutting board, how do I sanitize it?

 Simply follow the first step for cleaning your board as mentioned above.
 Before you re-wipe the surface with the clean damp cloth you will want to begin sanitizing it.
 I recommend a diluted solution of vinegar and water at a ratio of about 1:4 for sanitizing cookware.
 Let the vinegar solution sit on the surface for a couple of minutes before wiping it with a clean damp cloth.
 Follow the drying instructions mentioned above and your board is ready for the next job!

 My board feels rough, what should I do?